mertycom/Encrption-Decryption/README.md

  - messageIndex: A counter variable to keep track of the current character in the message.
  - keyIndex: A counter variable to keep track of the current digit in the key.

+ ### Algorithm:
- ### Algorithm: The code performs the following steps:
+ The code performs the following steps

  - Extract the first digit of the key and store it in the pass variable.
  - Initialize an empty string encryptedMessage to store the encrypted message.